google-deepmind/mujoco/doc/XMLreference.rst

    Color of slider-crank mechanisms.
 :at:`crankbroken`: :at-val:`real(4), "0.9 0 0 1"`
-   Color used to render the crank of slide-crank mechanisms, in model configurations where the specified rod length cannot be maintained, i.e. it is "broken".
+   Color used to render the crank of slide-crank mechanisms, in model configurations where the specified rod length cannot be maintained, i.e., it is "broken".

 .. _statistic: